End of Life Doula, Naturopath & Massage Therapist

 My name is Melissa Wood and as a young adult, I suffered from anxiety and depression, hormonal imbalances and cancer.
 I was born to older parents; my mom was 40 and my dad was 60 when I was born.
 In my early 20s, both of my parents got sick at the same time, and I watched conventional medicine fail them.
 My mother had two different types of cancer, which didn’t respond to either chemo or radiation and she died within a year.
 My dad had Alzheimer’s and spent many years in a care home until he died.
 Just after my mom died, I was diagnosed with stage III cervical cancer (I was 23).
 After witnessing my mother go through medical treatments with awful side effects, I refused to have chemo and radiation, and chose to have surgery instead.
 I started researching herbs and nutrition.
 I began juicing, fasting, using herbs and turned to natural therapies.
 I fully recovered and the cancer has never come back.

 My first career was in the oil and gas industry as a computer programmer, which I hated.
 When I began developing some other health issues in my early 30s, I found a local Naturopathic Doctor.
 I didn’t know that that type of work existed, and I was inspired to go back to school and study Naturopathy.
 Eventually, I worked for over eight years in a clinic, before running my own private practice for eight years.
-Since 2000, I’ve been a Licensed Massage Therapist and Massage Therapy Instructor in the State of Texas.
+Since 2000, I’ve been a Licensed Massage Therapist and Massage Therapy Instructor in San Antonio, Texas.

 Although my career in naturopathic medicine has been extremely rewarding, I have seen too many family members, friends and clients suffer needlessly as they approach the end of life.
 I feel called to support and comfort others as they approach their transition, and will do this work as an End of Life Doula.
 I believe the transition into death is a very sacred time and consider it an honor to be present with those that are passing.